TargetWoman - Directory Portal for Women

 There is historical evidence that this resist technique of batik had been in use even in Africa, Middle East and in several parts of Asia.
 There is no clear evidence as to where batik was invented.
 It has been a common belief that travelers from India brought the technique to Asia.
 Batik was practiced in China too.
 In Nara, Japan, silk batik has been discovered in the form of screens decorated with trees, hunting scenes and mountains.

-Except for some frescoes in the Ajanta caves that depict head wraps and garments in batik style, there is not much of evidence of batik cotton fabrics in India.
+Except for some frescoes in the Ajanta caves that depict head wraps and garments in batik style, there is not much evidence of batik cotton fabrics in India.
 The oldest known batik fabric dating back to the 5th century had been excavated in Egypt in which woolen fabrics bearing white patterns on a blue background were found.

 Indonesian craftsmen were brought by the Dutch to teach the craft to the warders in Holland.
 In the early 1940s the Swiss produced imitation batik.
 A wax block form of printing was developed in Java using a cap.
-Germans had developed mass production of batik in the early 1900s.
+Germans developed mass production of batik in the early 1900s.
 A very recent development in this field is computerization of Batik techniques.

 Preparation of batik material